eric-gade/nws-location-testing/README.md

 ## Usage ##
 From the project folder, simply run `deno run -A main.js`.

-## Sources ##
+## Prerequisites / Sources ##
-Included are source files that map zip codes to lat/lon pairs.
-The initial CSV is taken from [Geonames](http://download.geonames.org/export/zip/).
+You will need to download the [Geonames Cities 500 data file](http://download.geonames.org/export/dump/cities500.zip) and place it in this directory with the name `cities500.txt`